pengxianzhe/COMS-4761-IRNEP/README.md

 # COMS-4761-IRNEP

-All codes are running in R-3.4.1, co-expression network inference is memory intensive, so it's better to use machines with large memories.
+All codes and packages are running in R-3.4.1, co-expression network inference is memory intensive, so it's better to use machines with large memories (We were running in lab clusters).

 ### Code
 Data_prep.R: scripts for single-cell data pre-processing and quality control, filtering.